Reducing violence against health care in DRC and Iraq via citizen science and de-escalation trainings

 Project overview

 Violence against healthcare workers (HCWs) is depriving thousands of people of their rights to healthcare.
-This study will focus on the challenge of non-military violence against HCW in post-crisis humanitarian settings.
+This study focused on the challenge of non-military violence against HCW in post-crisis humanitarian settings.

 Countries